-Credit Assessment is responsible for the preparation of credit rating reports and supervising business cases, which are submitted for credit decisions.
+Legal and Credit Assessment is responsible for the preparation of credit rating reports and supervising business cases, which are submitted for credit decisions.

-Corporate Debt Restructuring and Legal Services analyses, manages and negotiates the restructuring of problematic assets in the corporate loan portfolio and Legal Services, provides legal advice regarding corporate lending and restructuring and is responsible for drafting more complex loan contracts and collateral agreements.
+The unit also provides analyses, management and negotiations regarding the restructuring of problematic assets in the corporate loan portfolio and legal advice regarding corporate lending and restructuring and is responsible for drafting more complex loan contracts and collateral agreements.